 Winter fun on ice

-In the winter, come out and enjoy an amazing outdoor rink at Dovercourt (Westboro) or McKellar Park.
+In the winter, come out and enjoy our amazing outdoor rinks at Dovercourt (Westboro) at McKellar Park (539 Wavell Ave).
 You can join in a game of pickup or glide around in the crisp winter air.
-Our annual Winter Carnival features skating on the rink and puddle.

-Please note: Due to COVID safety guidelines and resources, only participants in a registered program will be allowed inside the building (ie no bathroom access for skaters).
+Please note: Due to COVID safety guidelines and resources, there is no bathroom access for skaters or park-goers.
+Only participants in a registered program will be allowed inside the building.
 We regret the inconvenience.

 - Monday to Friday: 5-7pm